-The entire Veneto region, from the Dolomites to the plains, is subject to intense, dangerous, and sometimes terrifying thunder storms, with high winds, blinding rain, and often hail as well, all of which make it impossible to ride even a few meters.
+The entire Veneto region, from the Dolomites to the plains, is subject to violent, dangerous, and sometimes terrifying thunder storms, with high winds, blinding rain, and often hail as well, all of which make it impossible to ride even a few meters.
 The storms not only cause dangerous fallen trees and power lines, but sometimes treacherous flash floods and landslides.
 Super cells and tornadoes are another possibility: the most powerful twister in the recorded history of Europe (an F5!) cut a swath of destruction from Bassano del Grappa to Nervesa della Battaglia in July 1930.
 A tornado that hit Venice in 1970 sank a vaporetto, killing 20 passengers.
 In recent years, the town of Riese Pio X and areas of and other provinces, and even an unlikely place like the narrow Valbrenta have been hit.
 In October 2019 an apocolyptic storm named downed millions of trees, spawned floods and landslides, and caused tremendous destruction (including, alas, a number of bike paths).
 Always check the weather report before heading out on a ride.
 If you’re riding and hear or see a storm approaching, take shelter while you have the chance.
 I've had to do it on many occasions, even when I was near home or my destination.
 Once I'd just made it down to Vallonara, at the foot of the Asiago Plateau, when needle-like rain drops driven by violent wind made it almost impossible to see.
 I desperately rode right through the open bay doors of an auto repair shop, where the mechanics gave me clean shop towels to dry off with, and then had to close the doors.
 On other occasions I stood shivering at the west end of the Alpini Bridge in Bassano, which wind-driven rain made impossible to cross, or huddled with friends in a house that was under contruction, or holed up in bars.
-Always take a lightweight jacket or vest in your pocket or saddlebag.
+Always take a lightweight jacket or vest in your pocket or bag (saddle, top tube, or handlebar).
 Temperatures can drop rapidly and dramatically.
-I once had to call a taxi for two cyclists on a ride I was leading, which started out on a nice, warm, sunny day that turned cold quite suddenly, a condition for which they were unprepared.
+I once had to call a taxi for two cyclists on a ride I was leading, which started out on a warm, sunny day that turned cold quite suddenly, a condition for which they were unprepared.
 On another occastion, the cyclist I was guiding bought a windbreaker in a mom-and-pop store in a little town.
 Ride saved and shopkeeper happy.

 This video was taken from the garage of a kind family living at the northern end of the austere Mis valley.
 Descending the narrow valley lined with sheer rock walls towering overhad, in a storm, would have been exceedingly dangerous and foolhardy.
 It was cold, too!
 They did invite me inside but I enjoyed watching the storm.